 How to: Run a Load Test Using Test Controllers and Test Agents Specified in a Test Setting

 After you have created the load test using New Load Test Wizard, you then run your load test and view how your Web site responds to the load simulation.
 After you start a load test, you can both monitor it while it is running and analyze it after it has completed by using the Load Test Analyzer.
-For more information, see Analyzing Load Tests Results Using the Load Test Analyzer .
+For more information, see Analyzing Load Test Runs.

 After you are confident that your test runs well with a light load and for brief durations, you can run your load test on a test controller and test agents.
 This group of computers generates a simulated load for testing.

-For more information about test controllers and test agents, see Setting Up Test Machines to Run Tests or Collect Data, Installing and Configuring Test Agents and Test Controllers, and Distributing Load Test Runs Across Multiple Test Machines Using Test Controllers and Test Agents.
+For more information about test controllers and test agents, see Setting Up Test Machines to Run Tests or Collect Data, Installing and Configuring Visual Studio Agents and Test and Build Controllers, and Distributing Load Tests Across Multiple Test Machines Using Test Controllers and Test Agents.

 To run a load test on a test controller and test agents

-Open a Web performance and load test project that contains a load test.
+Open a Test project that contains a load test.

 The Test Settings dialog box is displayed.
 For more information, see Create Test Settings to Run Automated Tests from Visual Studio.